ilastik/ilastik-conda-recipes/customization-of-conda-build.md

 ```
 This gives users full control over the `_build` environment without requiring a complicated new configuration mechanism.
 (Dependencies not present in the bootstrap environment are added to the `_build` environment by the usual rules.)

-**public database at anaconda.org**: This idea is a bit of science fiction.
+**Public database at anaconda.org**: This idea is a bit of science fiction.
 Whenever a continuous integration server successfully completes a test with a particular combination of package variants, it announces this fact to a central database.
 Over time, the database will collect a large body of precise compatibility information that can be accessed by conda's version resolution algorithm and conda-build.

 Now let's turn to actual configuration options.